alexrigby/DUVis_v2/README.md

 | ----------- | ----------- | ----------- |
 |`ID`|integer|A numerical identifier, unique within the stakeholders worksheet (e.g. "1", "55", "200")|

-### Stakeholder link worksheet (optional)
+#### Stakeholder links worksheet (optional)
-The stakeholder link worksheet is a correlation matrix where links and their engagement level recorded between external stakeholders and activities.
+The stakeholder links worksheet is a correlation matrix where links and their engagement level recorded between external stakeholders and activities.
 If you would like to include external stakeholders in the visualization, then this worksheet is required.
 Links should be marked with number ranging from 1(low)-4(high) indicating the degree to which the stakeholder engaged with the activity.

 For example, in the following table stakeholder 1 engaged with activity 34 at an engagement level of 4, stakeholder 2 with activity 22 at level 1, stakeholder 3 with activity 1 at level 2, and stakeholder 4 with activity 17 at level 3.